dynata/python-cmixapi-client/docs/glossary.rst

     A definition of the structure of :term:`variables <Variable>` to include in a data file produced from collected or simulated survey data.

+  Data Point
+    A set of information about a specific response to a particular survey question.
+    A data point includes information about the type of survey question, the value of the response (i.e. "what the respondent said"), and the number/percentage of respondents who answered with that response.

   Dynata Insights Platform
     The unified end-to-end platform developed and offered by Dynata to provide comprehensive access to audiences, survey authoring, and insights from